☀ How to Build an Arduino Data Logger ☀

 Our first Pro Mini based loggers went into service in 2014.
 These were built with a generic wiring plan that used inexpensive components from the Arduino hobbyist market:

-In 2019: As part of our commitment to science education, we developed a simplified version of the logger which uses pre-made Dupont connectors to reduce the assembly time to about 1.5 hours.
-Dr. Beddow’s instrumentation class has been building 3-module loggers for several years now, and their feedback informed this new layout which enables a variety of student projects via the breadboard, while keeping within the time constraints of a typical lab schedule.
-The new logger program starting point provides a functional temperature & light level logger without adding any extra sensors.
-DIY loggers like this will soon become a standard part of the earth & environmental science curriculum, and we hope this project supports other STEM educators who want to add Arduino based experiments to their teaching portfolio.
+In 2020: We developed a classroom build which uses Dupont connectors instead of soldering and reduce the assembly time to about 1.5 hours.
+Dr. Beddow’s instrumentation class used these 3-module loggers for several years, and that feedback informed this layout which enables a variety of student projects via the breadboards while keeping within the time constraints of a typical lab schedule.
+The 3-Module logger code provides a functional temperature & light level logger without adding any extra sensors.

 20231128_e360_schematic_400x240